Mahutrivedi/Customer_segmentation/README.md

-o	Even after removing redundant columns, still there are many columns. o	To cluster the data and visualization purpose PCA is used. o	3 PCA components are kept for dimensionality reduction
+o	Even after removing redundant columns, still there are many columns. o	To cluster the data and visualization purpose PCA is used. o	9 PCA components are kept for dimensionality reduction (Explained variance ratio = 0.8)

 Clustering of data